 Rather choose better quality right from the start, as this way you can avoid any mishaps due to products of poor quality.
 Remember, a good set of paper and pencils will ensure that half of your job is already complete!
 You will be able to progress and evolve your skills much faster without losing any interest in your art.

 The first process of any drawing is the sketch.
 You want to avoid any paper damage caused by the erasing of lines, so making sure that you have the correct pencil is of utmost importance.
 Mechanical pencils are our favorite for this purpose, which is due to their slightly rounded nibs that prevent any digging into and damage to the paper.

 When using a regular pencil, the tips can sometimes leave scratches and indentations in the paper, which you may only notice at a later stage when coloring your animal drawings in.
 It is almost impossible to conceal this once the damage has been done!
 So, do not skimp on your pencils – mechanical pencils are extremely practical in that if you accidentally press down with too much force, the nibs will simply break.

 This little advantage will help you with your journey of drawing animals by teaching you to go gently and to feel as you draw.

 The decision of which mechanical pencil you use is entirely up to you – just bear thickness in mind.
 A pencil with a thickness of 0.5mm and a 2B hardness is ideal.
 If you are wanting to achieve thicker and softer line work, 0.7mm is the recommended thickness.
 Should you require darker linework, try a 0.3mm pencil.
-The MozArt brand offers an excellent set of mechanical pencils and refills.

 The Right Colored Pencils